Nathan Owens: Career

 Owens began his career working as a model.
 He has appeared in several issues of GQ, as well as many commercial and print campaigns for Vuori, Gap, Polo, Izod, Tommy Hilfiger, J.Crew, Peter Millar, Sperry, Tommy Bahama, and Abercrombie and Fitch to name a few.
 He also has the distinction of being the second African-American ever to be featured in a fragrance campaign for Polo Ralph Lauren Big Pony.

 Owens moved from NYC to LA initially as a host for 1st Look on NBC He remained hosting the show but made his acting debut (Outside of commercials) starring opposite Rihanna in the music video to her song, California King Bed and later, opposite Nicki Minaj in Va Va Voom.

 In October 2012, it was announced that Owens had joined the cast of Days of Our Lives as a recast of Cameron Davis.
 Owens was released from his contract with Days of Our Lives in July 2013 and made his final appearance in November 2013.
 Owens was later accepted to ABC's Diversity Showcase.
 Owens joined the cast of Devious Maids for its third season in the role of Jesse Morgan, a character described as "a handsome military vet who returns stateside to settle back into civilian life."
 In 2016, Owens reprised the role of Jesse in the fourth and final season.

 In September 2020, Owens joined the cast Batwoman in the recurring role of Ocean.
 He also starred in Ion Television's television film, The Christmas Sitters.
 In 2022, Owens joined the cast of 9-1-1: Lone Star in the recurring role of Julius Vega.

-On December 12, 2024, it was announced Owens had joined the cast of The Young and the Restless.
+On December 12, 2024, it was announced Owens had joined the cast of The Young and the Restless as Holden Novak.
 He made his episodic debut on January 8 of the following year.